 Composite Decking.
 If your budget is healthy and tolerance for maintenance low, consider one of the many high-tech alternatives to wood decks.
-One of the most popular is Fiberon, a composite decking material that’s as comfortable on the feet, easy to maintain and virtually impervious to weather.
+Composite material is more comfortable on the feet than wood, easy to maintain and virtually impervious to weather.

 Typically, composite decking materials are not used for building the structural components of a deck.
 The floor framing and support structure are usually made of pressure-treated lumber, with the composites used for the decking and rails.
 Although more expensive than wood, the marginal cost increase of building a deck with composite can be offset by the material’s maintenance-free features.
-Coloring is molded into composites in such colors as Madeira (a reddish-brown color similar to redwood), Natural, Winchester Grey and Woodland Brown.
-The material can also be painted or stained with such specially formulated finishes as Penofin’s Knotwood, which provides protection from stains and mildew and enhances the color of composite materials.
+Coloring is molded into composites.
+The material can also be painted or stained with such specially formulated composite deck finishes, which provides protection from stains and mildew and enhances the color of composite materials.

 Vinyl decks.
 If you need a totally maintenance-free material, vinyl decks may be the option for you.
 Vinyl deck systems are manufactured to include decking, fascia to cover the outside of the underlying wood framing, and railing systems.
 Although pricey, vinyl decks are impervious to weather.
 But like all vinyl, fading is possible and some can be slippery when wet.
 Just like composites, most vinyl deck systems are installed over a wood frame.
 In fact, both vinyl deck systems and recycled composites can be used to rebuild a deck with worn or rotted deck boards.
 If the support structure is intact, the decking surface and railings can be removed and replaced with vinyl or composite components for a totally new, maintenance-free look.